naitikrt678/wired_less/README.md

 Bluetooth integration can be added by:
 1. Implementing a `BluetoothTransport` class that implements the Transport interface
 2. Enabling the Bluetooth mode toggle in the Android UI
+3. Multiple Controller Support, multiple phones, one pc server.
+4. Xbox and PS controller support ie controllers that dont have a dedicated "Android Mode"

 ## Troubleshooting